zlig/flask-vue-pg-compose/README.md

 On recent versions of Docker, Docker Compose is included.

-A simple workaround to alllow running the commands documented below is to add an alias to the .bashrc or .zshrc configuration of the current workstation or server:
+A simple workaround to allow running the commands documented below is to add an alias to the .bashrc or .zshrc configuration of the current workstation or server:
 ```
 alias docker-compose='docker compose'
 ```